neijrr/nextcloud_passwords_handbook_ru/Users/Folders.md

 ## Deleting folders
-Once you select the "Delete" option from the `⋯`-Menu, the folder and all its contents will be moved into the trash.
+Once you select the "Delete" option from the "⋯"-Menu, the folder and all its contents will be moved into the trash.
 You can still browse the folder there and restore it if needed.

 **Note:** Deleting a folder from the trash will delete the folder and all passwords and folders in it.